JakeBernstein65/web_organizer/proposal/proposal.md

 -Problem Statement (created by Jake Bernstein 02/15/15)

--Our Application (created by Harry Shaoxi and Raymond Zhu)
+-Outline (created by Harry Shaoxi and Raymond Zhu)

 -Product Design (created by Matthew Lydigsen and Jake Bernstein)

+-Timeline (created by Michael Markman 02/22/15)

 -Cost Overview (created by Lucas Meira 02/15/15)

--Timeline (created by Michael Markman 02/22/15)

 ## Meet the Bros